-Te Reo Māori Level 2 Entry Criteria: Entry Criteria: Students at this level should have written and oral skills supported by obtaining a minimum of 50% in Sacred Heart Certificate Te Reo Māori OR be a Kura Kaupapa Student OR have a Māori-speaking parent 2MAO 10D: Mr Ben Christie AS No. Descriptor Level Ā-roto Internally Assessed Credits Ā-waho Externally Assessed Credits 91288 Waihanga tuhinga auaha, I te reo o te ao torotoro.
+Te Reo Māori Level 2 12MAO HOD: Mr Ben Christie Entry Criteria: Students at this level should have written and oral skills supported by ob OR be a Kura Kaupapa Student OR have a Māori-speaking parent taining a minimum of 50% in S acred Heart Certificate e Te Reo Māori AS No. Descriptor Level Ā-roto Internally Assessed Credits Ā-waho Externally Assessed Credits 91288 Waihanga tuhinga auaha, I te reo o te ao torotoro.
 2 6 91285 Kōrero kia whakamahi i te reo o te ao torotoro.
 2 6 91286 Pānui kia mōhio ki te reo o te ao torotoro.
 2 6 91287 Tuhi i te reo o te ao torotoro.
-2 6 You will learn: • The Year 12 of blocks of the course follows through with a full year of Te Reo Māori language developme language nt in listening, speaking, readir g and writing.
-Essential ly the basic building The Year 12 of blocks of the Students car explain and of and influence Students car second langu language take part in general conversation with speakers of Te Reo Māori, understar discuss many of their own ideas and use Te Reo Māori creatively.
-They can c e and effectively communicate about future plans n use a range of strategies to help them learn Te Reo Māori effectively and th nd most of what is said, and co listinguish between facts and c ntribute relevant comm pinions, recognise inter ents.
-They can itions to persuade
+2 6 The Year 12 of blocks of the course follows through with a full year of Te Reo Māori language developme I language ent in listening, speaking, readir g and writing.
+Essential ly the basic building blocks of the Students can explain and c and influence Students can second langu I language In take part in general conversation with speakers of Te Reo Māori, understa discuss many of their own ideas and use Te Reo Māori creatively.
+They can be and effectively communicate about future plans In use a range of strategies to help them learn Te Reo Māori effectively and t nd most of what is said, and co distinguish between facts and c ntribute relevant comm pinions, recognise inter ents.
+They can htions to persuade